 Increase ginger’s antioxidant power

-As we move into the winter months, you can significantly boost the antioxidant capacity of ginger by choosing certain warming and comforting cooking methods.
+As we move into the fall and winter months, you can significantly boost the antioxidant capacity of ginger by choosing certain warming and comforting cooking methods.
 Simmering, stewing and making soup all increase ginger’s antioxidant power, while grilling and stir frying decrease it.

 Gluten-free ginger snap cookies